Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Discussion

 In this paper, we introduced an endogenous bribery mechanism that allows agents to coordinate plans in the presence of coalitional strategic behavior, along with a solution concept that is computationally simple and guaranteed to exist under the consensus rule.
 At the same time, our results expose several limitations and open problems that must be addressed before such mechanisms can be deployed in practice.

-First, multiagent planning is inherently combinatorial.
-Each agent may be required to take distinct actions, implying an exponential number of feasible plans ($m = O(exp(n))$).
-Consequently, computing IR-SNE may be intractable in realistic settings.
-This challenge motivates future work on dimensionality reduction, structured representations of preferences, and approximation algorithms that can scale to larger problem instances.
+First, multi-agent planning is inherently combinatorial, since each agent may need to take different actions, leading to an exponential number of plans.
+As a result, computing IR-SNE may be intractable in realistic settings.
+This challenge motivates future work on simplifying the representation of the problem, exploiting structure in preferences, and developing approximation algorithms that can scale to larger instances.

-Second, the welfare consequences of introducing an exchange market merit further investigation.
-Although the proposed mechanism explicitly models coalitional strategic behavior, the resulting equilibria may reduce overall efficiency or fairness relative to outcomes that arise when agents act independently, especially if decisions are made among local subsets of agents \citep{kearns2008graphical}.
-These concerns are especially relevant when agents have heterogeneous pricing power and impartiality between agents is an important system-level objective.
+Second, the welfare consequences of introducing an exchange market warrant further investigation.
+Although the proposed mechanism explicitly accounts for coalitional strategic behavior, the resulting equilibria may reduce overall efficiency or fairness compared to outcomes where agents act independently or within small cliques of agents \citep{kearns2008graphical}.
+These concerns are particularly salient when agents have unequal pricing power and when fairness is a key design consideration.
 Promising directions for future research include extending the framework to online settings, where agents or alternatives arrive and depart over time, as well as exploring auction-based mechanisms for contract formation.

 Finally, our analysis adopts Pareto dominance as the basis for individual rationality, implicitly assuming that agents are willing to participate in any coalition that weakly benefits them.
-This abstraction overlooks the possibility that agents may object to outcomes in which others receive disproportionately large gains, especially when they possess strategic leverage through credible non-participation.
-For example, consider two agents with default payoffs $(0, 0)$ and feasible outcomes $(A)$ $(1, 1000)$ and $(B)$ $(2, 100)$.
-Although both outcomes are Pareto optimal, agent 1 can (non-credibly) refuse to participate unless agent 2 agrees to outcome $(B)$, illustrating how leverage and commitment power can influence equilibrium selection.
-Modeling such behavior is closely related to the problem of optimal commitment, which is computationally hard and remains an important direction for future work \citep{littman2001implicit, conitzer2006computing}.
+This abstraction overlooks the possibility that agents may object to outcomes in which others receive disproportionately large gains, particularly when they have strategic leverage through credible non-participation.
+For example, consider two agents with default payoffs $(0, 0)$ and two feasible outcomes: $(A) = (1, 1000)$ and $(B) = (2, 100)$.
+Although both outcomes are Pareto optimal, agent 1 may refuse to participate unless agent 2 agrees to outcome $(B)$, illustrating how leverage and commitment power can shape equilibrium selection.
+Modeling such behavior is closely related to the problem of optimal commitment, which is computationally hard and remains an important direction for future work \citep{littman2001implicit,conitzer2006computing}.